Agoric/agoric-sdk/packages/deploy-script-support/README.md

 export const getManifestForGame1 = ({ restoreRef }, { game1Ref }) => {
   return harden({
     manifest: gameManifest,
+    // a reference to the game1 bundle will be published in agoricNames as "game1"
     installations: {
       game1: restoreRef(game1Ref),
     },
+    // the second argument of `startGameContract` will be `{ options: ["foo"] }`
+    options: ["foo"],
   });
 };
 ```